OT

 When building PixelPerfect, I needed to test the screenshot functionality on real mobile devices — not just browser dev tools' device emulation, but an actual iPhone and Android phone on my home network.
 The problem is that localhost:3000 only works on the machine running the server.
 From your phone, localhost means the phone itself.

 The solution is to start the React dev server pointing at your machine's LAN IP instead of localhost.
 That's what start:lan does — it tells the frontend to talk to the backend at 192.168.1.185:8000 (my computer's IP on the local network), which both my development machine and my phone can reach.
-The phone connects to 192.168.1.185:3000, everything works, and I can test real mobile browser behavior with hot reload still functioning.

 One gotcha: Your LAN IP (the 192.168.x.x address) can change if your router reassigns it, especially after a reboot.
 If the mobile connection suddenly stops working, check your IP first.
 On Windows: ipconfig.
 On macOS/Linux: ifconfig or ip addr.
 Update the script accordingly.